 I can only be my own permission.

 Jason Phoebe Rusch has an MFA in fiction from the University of Michigan.
-His stories, poems and essays have appeared in The Rumpus, Lambda Literary’s Poetry Spotlight, and Vice, among others.
-More of his work can be found at jasonphoeberusch.com
+Their stories, poems and essays have appeared in The Rumpus, Lambda Literary’s Poetry Spotlight, and Vice, among others.
+More of their work can be found at jasonphoeberusch.com